-David Rogers, Power Smart Engineering, October 2008; “Smart Strip electrical savings and usability”, p22.

-Price survey performed in NYSERDA Measure Characterization for Advanced Power Strips, p4
+Savings Calculator for ENERGY STAR Certified Water Coolers, last updated 2009.

+Ameren Missouri PY3 Evaluation Report.

+Savings Calculator for ENERGY STAR Certified Water Coolers, last updated 2009.

+Average kWh/day for from the ENERGY STAR efficient product database.

+Savings Calculator for ENERGY STAR Certified Water Coolers, last updated 2009.

+Assumed 365 days per year and 24 hours per day as utilized in daily energy consumption from ENERGY STAR Program Requirements Product Specification for Water Coolers Test Method.

+This is a consistent assumption with 5.2.2 Advanced Power Strip – Tier 2.

+Price survey performed by Illume Advising LLC for IL TRM workpaper, see “Current Surge Protector Costs and Comparison 7-2016” spreadsheet.

-Efficiency Vermont coincidence factor for advanced power strip measure –in the absence of empirical evaluation data, this was based on assumptions of the typical run pattern for televisions and computers in homes.
+Efficiency Vermont 2016 TRM coincidence factor for advanced power strip measure –in the absence of empirical evaluation data, this was based on assumptions of the typical run pattern for televisions and computers in homes.

 NYSERDA Measure Characterization for Advanced Power Strips.
 Study based on review of:

 Smart Strip Electrical Savings and Usability, Power Smart Engineering, October 27, 2008.

 Final Field Research Report, Ecos Consulting, October 31, 2006.
 Prepared for California Energy Commission’s PIER Program.

 Developing and Testing Low Power Mode Measurement Methods, Lawrence Berkeley National Laboratory (LBNL), September 2004.
 Prepared for California Energy Commission’s Public Interest Energy Research (PIER) Program.

 2005 Intrusive Residential Standby Survey Report, Energy Efficient Strategies, March, 2006.

 Smart Strip Portfolio of the Future, Navigant Consulting for San Diego G&E, March 31, 2009.

-Ibid.
+“Smart strip” in this context refers to the category of Advanced Power Strips, does not specifically signify Smart Strip® from BITS Limited, and was used without permission.
+Smart Strip® is a registered trademark of BITS Smart Strip, LLC.

+Average of Ameren Missouri, Potomac Edison, and PPL Electric ISR for smart strips in kits.

+Cadmus, “Ameren Missouri RebateSavers Impact and Process Evaluation: Program Year 2013” p.
+75.

+Cadmus, “Process Evaluation Report, PPL Electric EE&C Plan, Program Year Five.” p.
+94

+“Smart strip” in this context refers to the category of Advanced Power Strips, does not specifically signify Smart Strip® from BITS Limited, and was used without permission.
+Smart Strip® is a registered trademark of BITS Smart Strip, LLC.

+Calculated as average of 5 and 7 plug savings assumptions.

 Average of hours for controlled TV and computer from; NYSERDA Measure Characterization for Advanced Power Strips

-Efficiency Vermont coincidence factor for advanced power strip measure –in the absence of empirical evaluation data, this was based on assumptions of the typical run pattern for televisions and computers in homes.
+Efficiency Vermont 2016 TRM coincidence factor for advanced power strip measure –in the absence of empirical evaluation data, this was based on assumptions of the typical run pattern for televisions and computers in homes.

+Calculated as average of 5 and 7 plug savings assumptions.

 Tier 2 AV APS identify when people are not engaged with their AV equipment and then remove power, for example a TV and its peripheral devices that are unintentionally left on when a person leaves the house or for instance where someone falls asleep while watching television.

 Given this requirement, an AV environment consisting of a television and DVD player or a TV and home theater would be eligible for a Tier 2 AV APS installation.

 There is little evaluation to base a lifetime estimate upon.
 Based on review of assumptions from other jurisdictions and the relative treatment of In Service Rates and persistence, an estimate of 7 years was agreed by the Technical Advisory Committee, but further evaluation is recommended.